Singapore Personal Tax Frequently Asked Questions

 Can a Singapore employee who spend less than 183 days here, be taxed as a resident?

-It depends.
-If for instance you are employed by a Singapore company as a sales consultant and as a result of frequent business trips you have spent less than 183 days here, you will still be taxed as a resident.
+That depends on the circumstances.
+If, for instance, you are employed by a Singapore company as a sales consultant and as a result of frequent business trips you have spent less than 183 days here, you will still be taxed as a resident.
 However, if you are posted on an offshore project for several months, as a result of which you have spent less than 183 days in Singapore, you will be taxed as a non-resident.

 What is the personal tax rate in Singapore?